lsiddiqsunny/ATMEGA32-Project/README.md

 8. Send acknowledgement to ATMEGA32 -Done
 9. Show acknowledgement to LCD Display -Done
 10. Send AT commands to SIM900A from Arduino -Done
-11. Send AT commands to SIM900A from ATMEGA -Pending for power supply
+11. Send AT commands to SIM900A from ATMEGA -Done

 ### Circuit Diagram
 -----------------